Robert Maynard

-Robert Maynard (19 September 1684 – 4 January 1751) was a British lieutenant, and later captain, in the Royal Navy.
-Little is known about Maynard's early life, other than he was born in England in 1684 and then later joined the English Navy.
+Captain Robert Maynard (19 September 1684 – 4 January 1750) was a Royal Navy officer.
+Little is known about Maynard's early life, other than that he was born in England in 1684 and eventually joined the English navy.
 He was made a lieutenant in January 1707, and by 1709 was the third lieutenant on HMS Bedford.

-In November 1718, Maynard was tasked with hunting down and killing the notorious pirate Blackbeard.
+In November 1718, Maynard was tasked with hunting down and capturing the notorious pirate Blackbeard.
 While leading HMS Pearl, Maynard lured Blackbeard into attacking his ship off the coast of North Carolina, and in the ensuing struggle Maynard and his crew killed Blackbeard.
 Expecting to be rewarded for his actions, Maynard was never fully compensated or paid for the expedition.
-He was eventually promoted to commander in 1739, and to captain in 1740, before dying at the age of 66 in his home county of Kent, England.
+He was eventually promoted to master and commander in 1739, and to captain in 1740, before dying at the age of 65 in his home county of Kent.

 Early life

-Maynard was born in Dartford, Kent, England on 19 September 1684.
+Robert Maynard was born in Dartford, Kent on 19 September 1684.